Student Application for Financial Aid

 2. Federal Direct Stafford Loan Application and Master Promissory Note (MPN) – first-time loan recipients must sign a master promissory note.

-3. Federal Tax Returns - Federal Income Tax returns may be requested if a student is selected for verification, or if the aid administrator deems it necessary to verify conflicting information.
-Dependent students must submit their tax returns and the returns of their parents.
-Independent students must submit their tax returns and their spouse's, if applicable.
-Tax returns must be signed or have the preparer's section completed.
+3. Federal Tax Return Transcript - Tax transcripts may be requested if a student is selected for verification, or if the aid administrator deems it necessary to verify conflicting information.
+Dependent students must submit their tax transcript and the transcript of their parents.
+Independent students must submit their tax transcript and their spouse's, if applicable.
+Tax transcripts can be requested directly from the IRS.

 4. Verification Worksheet - a document which collects updated information previously submitted on the FAFSA.
 Students who are selected for verification must submit this worksheet.
 Dependent students must obtain their parents' signature.
 An aid administrator may request a Verification Worksheet to resolve conflicting documentation .